 4. What about other wedding-related activities? (e.g gatecrash, tea ceremony, group photo-taking)

-One of the strategies to keep to this limit is to stagger the timings for different visitors or guest to enter your house or hotel rooms.
+To keep to this limit, you can stagger the timings for different visitors or guest to enter your house or hotel rooms.

-If you are doing outdoor shoots, I can split yourself into groups of 5.
-Since, you typically don’t have to gather in tight-knit groups of 5, just make sure you practise social distancing and space yourselves out.
+If you are doing outdoor shoots, you can split yourself into groups of 5.
+You just have to make sure that you practise social distancing.

 Our own ministers have posted photos on social media where there are more than 5 people in the photo but are all 1-metre apart from each other.
 So, I guess the rules aren’t that strict when it comes to outdoor photoshoots?